It had its time of glory in the past. In ancient Greece, philosophy

 Everyone should know about the Sokal affair, an episode of the Science Wars:

-the article “Transgressing the Boundaries: Towards a Transformative
+submitted the article “Transgressing the Boundaries: Towards a

-a linguistic and social construct and that quantum physics supports
+quantum gravity is a linguistic and social construct and that

-Later, in the May 1996 issue of Lingua Franca, in the article “A
+May 1996 issue of Lingua Franca, in the article “A Physicist

 “publish an article liberally salted with nonsense if (a) it